Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 <a id="default-process">  </a>
 ## Set the default process

-Set an inherited process as the default to have it pre-selected for any additional team projects you plan to create.
+Set an inherited process as the default to have it pre-selected for any additional projects you plan to create.

 To set a process as the default, open the &hellip; context menu for the inherited process and choose **Set as default process**.
 Note that this option is not available with any of the three system processes.

-Account owners and Project Collection Administrators can add team projects from the admin **Overview** page or the [account My Projects page](../../user-guide/account-home-pages.md).
+Account owners and Project Collection Administrators can add projects from the admin **Overview** page or the [account My Projects page](../../user-guide/account-home-pages.md).

 ## Try this next
 > [!div class="nextstepaction"]